 A huge thank you to every expert that took the time to participate in this expert post.

-I hope you’ve all learnt as much from the answers as I have.
+I hope you’ve all learned as much from the answers as I have.
 There’s always some awesome nuggets of information.

-Please share this post with another coach who will be conducting tryouts this season!
+Please share this post with another coach who will be conducting basketball tryouts this season!

 Do you have any other tips for beginner coaches conducting basketball tryouts for the first time?
 Share your thoughts in the comments!